The Water We Swim In: Ambient Culture as a Shaper of Belief

 Ambient culture is determined by two major factors: a country’s laws and its educational system.
 The thing is, most people are pretty much born a blank slate for many issues.
 There’s nothing innate about a whole lot of the things we feel passionate about.
 Our beliefs about them are learned.
 And they can be unlearned.
 That’s good news, when the beliefs are oppressive and harmful.
 But it’s also bad news, as I learned from investigative journalist Elles van Gelder.

-In 2012, Van Gelder wrote an article on right-wing survival camps for white Afrikaner youth.[*] When she met the boys attending, the first generation born after apartheid into the rainbow nation, they said things like “We have to fight racism.”
+In 2012, Van Gelder wrote an article on right-wing survival camps for white Afrikaner youth.Watch the multimedia production of this story by Van Gelder and photojournalist Ilvy Njiokiktjien.
+Link is external.
+When she met the boys attending, the first generation born after apartheid into the rainbow nation, they said things like “We have to fight racism.”
 Nine grueling days later, they were unanimous again: “The enemy is the black man.”

 So, America, our first challenge is to keep the hooligans from changing our culture for the worse.
 From normalizing hatred of the other, starting now, and from codifying that hatred in legislation come January 21st.